Article by Andrew Brown

 101 THE LYRICS – Oh Please Love Me / The Girl I Love (August 1959)

 One of the strongest debuts on any Texas label from the period, the Lyrics reached as high as #14 on KONO on September 6, 1959.
 (Chart data from KMAC is irrelevant for obvious reasons.)
 Unusually, “Oh Please Love Me” was reissued twice, first on the local Wildcat label (who pressed the Harlem singles initially) in 1960, then nationally on Coral in ‘62.
 Despite being a local hit, finding an original copy in playable condition today is a challenge.
 Mint copies have sold for $500 or more.
 Bootlegs probably exist.
+It was also legally repressed in 1978.

 Henry: I think the Lyrics played a record hop at the King of Clubs, and Joe told them that we were going to do something.
 I think we approached him – Abel Martinez.
 He was the leader of the Lyrics.
 When asked for label artwork, Joe had none.
 He asked Walter Evans (Joe’s nightclub act partner) to draw one on the spot.
 Hence the dice.
 Lonnie Fairbanks (Wildcat Records) pressed the first ones.
 Lonnie made his living as the operator of the first modern car wash in San Antonio.
 He had one press.
 When the girls were not drying the hood of a Chevy, they would slap a biscuit on and press one out.